Pocket Rockers was a brand of mini cassette players introduced by Fisher-Price in 1988.

 The dolls became popular among collectors after they were discontinued.
 With most of the dolls mint in box ranging from $25-$220.

 Hit Clips were digital music players released by Tiger Electronics in 1999.
 They were first distributed by Radio Disney, Lunchables and McDonald’s and they were promoted by popular artists like *NYSNC and Britney Spears.

 The toy was aimed at kids and teens, it resembled either a MP3 Player or a Boombox.
 They also had small micro chips that had a song preloaded on it and it played for 1 minute.
 The micro chips sometimes came with the music players, while others were sold separately.
 The music players also came in different colors.

 In it’s first year of release.
 Hit Clips earned Tiger Electronics approximately $80 million.
 Since Tiger Electronics had licensing agreements for Hit Clips with popular major record labels.
 Despite it’s popularity, Reactions to Hit Clips were mixed from the public.
-On Parents Talk: Through Children Eyes subsection, the product approved by 69% of readers and disapproved by 30% of readers.
+On Parents Talk, the product was approved by 69% of readers and disapproved by 30% of readers.
 However, the product was panned by many of the readers in written reviews.
 Although the authenticity or the periodicity of this source was not confirmed many commentators stated that they would rather spend their money on an MP3 player or they already owned a boombox or a CD player.

-The popularity of Hit Clips continued, Artists like Madonna, Backstreet Boys, Smash Mouth, Aaron Carter and several others had licensing deals with Tiger Electronics and new music players with new designs and new colors were released that fall.
+Despite criticism, the popularity of Hit Clips continued, New music players with new designs and new colors were released that fall.
 A spin off called Kid Clips were also released.